sokmontrey/Minif-JS/README.md

 The website that was built with MinifJS V2: [Emery Sport](https://emerysport.netlify.app) (Work best with desktop resolution).

 > [!NOTE]
 > Please note that MinifJS is not an efficient solution for a large code base.
 It is just for the productivity in a small project.
 Like my school assignment, for example, where everything have to be in the front end side.
+Vanilla JS would do, but Minif can do more with less code.

 ---